edamametechnologies/edamame_posture_cli/README.md

 > The installer automatically enables and starts the service (systemd on Debian/Ubuntu, OpenRC on Alpine) as soon as configuration parameters are provided—no extra flag required.

+> **How it installs:**
+> - Linux: prefers APK on Alpine and APT on Debian/Ubuntu-family distros, falling back to the correct GNU/MUSL binary when unavailable.
+> - macOS: tries Homebrew first, otherwise downloads the universal binary.
+> - Windows: tries Chocolatey first, otherwise downloads the standalone `.exe`.
+> See [`INSTALL.md`](INSTALL.md) for the full decision tree, supported flags (e.g., `--state-file`, `--debug-build`), and service-management details.

 #### Install with AI Assistant (Claude)
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/edamametechnologies/edamame_posture_cli/main/install.sh | sh -s -- \